sisrfeng/coc-wiki/Using-coc-extensions.md

       <img width="476" alt="screen shot 2018-09-07 at 4 53 12 pm" src="https://user-images.githubusercontent.com/251450/45209334-4d4a1b00-b2bf-11e8-94e0-0c2b981a71f5.png">
     * Use `:CocCommand` with `<tab>` for command line completion.
-    * Use a custom command to invoke the command, for exmaple, create a `Tsc` command for `tsserver.watchBuild` could be
+    * Use a custom command to invoke the command, for example, create a `Tsc` command for `tsserver.watchBuild` could be
         ```
         command! -nargs=0 Tsc    :CocCommand tsserver.watchBuild
         ```